Transmission Control Protocol/Internet Protocol (TCP/IP)

 IP defines how to address and route each packet to make sure it reaches the right destination.
 Each gateway computer on the network checks this IP address to determine where to forward the message.

-The Defense Advanced Research Projects Agency (DARPA), the research branch of the U.S. Department of Defense, created the TCP/IP model in the 1970s for use in ARPANET, a wide area network that preceded the internet.
+The history of TCP/IPThe Defense Advanced Research Projects Agency (DARPA), the research branch of the U.S. Department of Defense, created the TCP/IP model in the 1970s for use in ARPANET, a wide area network that preceded the internet.
 TCP/IP was originally designed for the Unix operating system, and it has been built into all of the operating systems that came after it.

 The TCP/IP model and its related protocols are now maintained by the Internet Engineering Task Force.